-Since May 2016 the free SSL certificates from Let's Encrypt are now available.
-Since then many customer inquiries have accumulated.
-Is Let's Encrypt really free?
-How exactly can Let's Encrypt be set up?
-And who actually takes care of the technical side?
-We answer these and other questions in this Let's Encrypt-FAQ - quick and dirty.
+Since May 2016, the free SSL certificates from Let's Encrypt are now available.
+Since then, many customer inquiries have accumulated.
+Is Let's Encrypt really free of charge?
+How exactly can you set up Let's Encrypt?
+And who actually takes care of the technical stuff?
+We answer these and other questions in this Let's Encrypt FAQ - quick and dirty.

 The most important questions at a glance:

 - Is Let's Encrypt really free?

 - What distinguishes Let's Encrypt certificates from "normal" SSL certificates?